Park, Minkyung (Min)

 Fairfax, VA 22030

 Dr. Park is an Associate Professor in Tourism and Events Management.
-Her research interests span a wide spectrum, including human-machine interaction in the tourism and hospitality field, social impact, fair tourism, ethical consumption, and consumer activism.
+Her research interests span a wide spectrum, including human-machine interaction in the tourism and hospitality field, social and economic sustainability in tourism, ethical consumption, and consumer activism.
 She is deeply engaged in exploring the dynamic interplay between societal phenomina and tourism, with a focus on issues such as overtourism, social media, and the sharing economy.
 Dr. Park's expertise also extends to experiential education and generatioal cohorts.
 In addition to her recent works in these areas, she has conducted extensive research on tourism growth issues and visitor/destination management in urban areas and rural communities.
 Her collaborations with various national and international partners have resulted in active involvement in various research projects.

 With over 90 publications including peer reviewed journal articles, book chapters, professional presentations, conference proceedings, and technical reports, Dr. Park is a prolific scholar.
 Her expertise in global and international tourism has earned her recognition, with media features in outlets such as CGTN, USA Today, Vocie of America-Russia.